22nd Annual Provincial Recreation Conference February 28 - March 2, 2018 Winnipeg

 President’s Luncheon & Awards Ceremony

+Congratulations to the 2018 awards recipients!
 The President’s Luncheon and Awards Ceremony proudly recognizes the outstanding contributions of individuals, groups and/or communities who have shown leadership and innovation in the advancement of the recreation sector.
-Join us in celebrating the effort, commitment and achievements of the 2017 award recipients.
+Join us in celebrating the effort, commitment and achievements of the 2018 award recipients.